joeclayton13/joeclayton13.github.io/_posts/2021-09-17-Trend-Following:-Moving-Averages.md

 where $\alpha$ is some constant decay factor.
 In this method, the weight of each data point exponentially decreases with each day.

+Let's see how a 50 and 200 day EMA crossover strategy does.

 ![](/Images/MovingAverages/EMA.png)